yadhukishore/LearnLink-MERN/readme.md

 ## Features

 - **Secure Authentication:** Utilizes JWT for token-based authentication and account management, ensuring secure access for users.

-- **Real-time Personal Chat:** Connect with users in real-time using Socket.io.
+- **Real-time Personal Chat:** Connect with tutors in real-time through personal chat functionality, implemented using Socket.io for seamless communication.

+- **Real-time Video Conference:** Engage in live video conferences with tutors for interactive learning experiences, leveraging Zego Cloud for high-quality video streaming.

+- **Posts Creation for Students:** Students can create posts and interact with tutors and peers, facilitated by MongoDB for efficient data storage and retrieval.

-- **Purchase Course and Certificate Download:** Integrated with Razorpay for secure payment transactions.
+- **Purchase Course and Certificate Download:** Seamlessly purchase courses and download certificates upon completion, integrated with Razorpay for secure and hassle-free payment transactions.

+- **Connecting with Verified Tutors:** Students can connect with verified tutors, ensuring quality learning experiences.

-- **Admin Side Management:** Admin dashboard for managing and verifying users using Node.js and Express.js.
+- **Admin Side Management:** Admin dashboard for managing and verifying users, implemented with Node.js and Express.js using MVC Architecture for efficient administration.

+- **Firebase Storage and Google Cloud:** Utilizes Firebase Storage for data synchronization and Google Cloud for scalable infrastructure, ensuring reliability and performance.

-## UI Demo
+## UI demo

 `user home`
 <p align="center">
     <picture>